wbrakowski/AL-Navigator/README.md

 ![Create Procedure Stub](resources/CreateProcedureStub.gif)

-- Automatic local variable declaration of all standard tables and codeunit names
+- Automatic local variable declaration of all standard tables and codeunit names (also objects from workspace files)
 - Use the Quick Fix lamp (Ctrl + .) to automatically add variables